Generic Name: testosterone (tes-TOS-ter-ohn)

 - Testosterone should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Using testosterone while pregnant may cause harm to the fetus.
+If you think you may be pregnant, contact your doctor right away.
 It is not known if testosterone is found in breast milk.
 Testosterone should not be used by women.

 Possible side effects of testosterone: